KhoiHuynh-thorntonlab/EE283/README.md

 The goal of the final project is to trick the DESeq2 packages to analyze ATAC data set on peaks instead of gene.
 Here is what I have found so far.

+# note:

+all generated files, images, and results are uploaded to this repo with their names as indicated in corresponding section in this readme.
+The result files/iumages name is listed at the end of their corresponding section as well.

 # file requirement:

 Deseq2 requires 2 separated files. the first file is raw count of gene from samples (raw count of peak submit among all replicates in our case).
 The second files is a description files for all the sample with condition column can be change to a different classification system.
 Brain vs Eye disk vs wing disk etc. The two input files must be tab separated.